 *Give gift baskets to relatives and friends to prevent them from getting Lyme disease.
 In the baskets you can put tick remover tools, repellent, literature, tick shampoo for pets, (and chocolate, of course), etc.

 Need More Ideas?

-The list below are projects that were done in the past by Maryland patients and groups.
+The list below are projects that were done in the past by patients and our volunteer groups.

 *Presented Lyme programs for local churches and places of worship.